Flyvendedk799/preview/DOMAIN_ROUTING_ALTERNATIVES.md

 **Cons:**
 - ⚠️ Users need Cloudflare account (or you manage it)
-- ⚠️ Need to handle Cloudflare API for domain management
+- ⚠️ Need to handle Cloudflare API for domain management (optional)

+**This is what successful SaaS platforms use!**
+- Vercel, Netlify, Shopify, and many others use Cloudflare
+- Industry standard for custom domain management
+- Your backend already supports it (X-Forwarded-Host header)

 **Implementation:**
 ```python